-It’s difficult to find a BWCA route or Quetico entry point that a person wouldn’t like.
+It’s difficult to find a BWCAW route or Quetico entry point that a person wouldn’t like.
 To help our guests narrow down their trip options we ask them to choose which country they want to paddle and camp in.
-All of the Boundary Waters routes are located in Minnesota and all of the Quetico Park routes are in Canada.
+All of the BWCA Wilderness routes are located in Minnesota and all of the Quetico Park routes are in Canada.
 Once you know the answer to this question it will be much easier.
-Check out our suggested list of specific Boundary Waters canoe routes or Quetico Park canoe routes.
+Check out our suggested list of specific BWCA Wilderness canoe routes or Quetico Park canoe routes.

 A canoe camping trip into the wilderness is a journey that isn’t about reaching a specific destination but more about the adventure itself.
 Similar to a book where you choose different actions for the characters that can alter the ending of the book each action in the wilderness can create a different experience.

 You may know you want to take a wilderness canoe trip but you’re not sure of the exact route.
 Sometimes people look at maps and plan a 50 mile route only to enter the BWCAW through Saganaga Lake and stay base camped there for 5 nights because of the beautiful scenery or great fishing.
 This is fine just as is planning to set up a base camp and relax for a week but deciding on Day 2 of your wilderness trip you are restless and want to paddle, portage and camp in more lakes.
 You can decide once you’re out in the wilderness how much you want to travel, where you want to camp and what you want to do, it’s your canoe camping trip.